 Harrisonburg, VA 22807

-The student is responsible for compliance with the provisions of the scholarship (i.e., grade reporting, verification of attendance, etc.).
+The student is responsible for compliance with the provisions of the scholarship (i.e., grade reporting, notification of attendance, etc.).

 Federal Work-Study Program

-Regardless of any adjustment to a student's charges, if he or she withdraws from the university, financial aid may be adjusted based on the percentage of the semester completed before withdrawal.
-In some cases, Federal Return of Title IV Funds regulations may require that aid be returned to the federal government for students who withdraw from JMU before 60 percent of a term has been completed.
-Financial aid is awarded for the entire term, which is generally a 15-week period.
+Regardless of any adjustment to your charges, if you withdraw from the university, your financial aid may be adjusted based on the percentage of the semester you completed before withdrawing.
+In some cases, Federal Return of Title IV Funds regulations may require that aid be returned to the federal government for students who completely withdraw from JMU before 60% of a term has been completed.
+Financial aid is awarded for the entire term, which is generally a 15 week period.
 If a student does not complete the entire 15 weeks, then the Return of Title IV Fund rules will determine how much financial aid has been earned.
-The student can keep the earned amount for the term, but the unearned portion must be immediately returned to the federal government.
+The student can keep that amount for the term, but the unearned part must be immediately returned to the federal government.
 In some situations, this will leave the student with a balance owed to the university.
-Funds are returned to the federal government in the following order: Unsubsidized Stafford, Subsidized Stafford, Perkins, Grad PLUS, Parent PLUS, Pell, Academic Competitiveness Grant, National SMART Grant and SEOG.
-See the JMU Terms and Conditions for Financial Aid document in the "Forms" section on the Financial Aid Web site for a sample calculation.
+Funds are returned to the federal government in following order: Unsubsidized Stafford, Subsidized Stafford, PLUS, Perkins, Pell and SEOG.
+See the terms and conditions of Financial Aid at http://www.jmu.edu/finaid for a sample calculation.

-Additionally, certain state grant programs cannot exceed tuition, or the cost of tuition and a book allowance.
-Therefore, if a student's tuition is reduced based on the JMU Refund Policy, it is very possible that state grant funds will be reduced by the same amount.
-In most cases, this will not affect a student's bill, as the reduction to state grants is generally equal to the remaining tuition balance.
+Additionally, certain state grant programs cannot exceed tuition, or the cost of tuition and books.
+So, if a student’s tuition is reduced based on the JMU Refund Policy, it’s very possible that state grant funds will be reduced by the same amount.
+In most cases, this will not impact a student’s bill, as the reduction to state grants is generally equal to the remaining tuition balance.